This page will give you information about a nephrostomy. If you have any questions, you should ask your GP or other relevant health professional.

 The catheter will need to stay in place until the cause of the blocked ureter has been treated.

 You may be able to go home the same day.

+A blocked ureter is a serious condition.
 A nephrostomy is usually a safe and effective way of draining urine from your kidney to give your doctor time to find out why your ureter is blocked and to treat the problem.